baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

 ## Formalizing algorithms

 I decided that I needed to formalize my knowledge about algorithms.
-Although I have worked with them all my life, I never was *classically train* on them, and therefore I decided it was time for me to do so.
+Although I have worked with them all my life, I never was *classically train* on them, and therefore I thought it was time for me to do so.

 The most crucial step I am taking is to practice following a competitive coding format.
 I started looking at LeetCode[^1] for coding questions, and this blog is about the first **hard** problem I solved from that site.

 This blog was written in collaboration with Codeforces' Mandinga.
 We were starting sharing some of our solution to the problem and some of our approaches to prove our algorithm's correctness and time complexity.
-My initial attempt to do that with my solution was very messy at best.
+My initial attempt to do that with my own solution was very messy at best.
 Mandinga came up with a framework that made more straightforward to understand how the algorithm works.
-Then we worked in defining a notation based on this framework and use it to prove the main lemma that shows that the algorithm is correct.
+We worked in defining a notation based on this framework and use it to prove the main lemma that shows that the algorithm is correct.
 This framework also allows us to write a code that is easy to read and derive its time complexity.

 ## Median of two arrays

-Before going to the specific problem, let's need to define what is the median of an array.
+Before going to the specific problem, we need to define what is the median of an array.

 > **Definition:** Given an sorted array \\|A[0..S-1]\\| where \\|S\\| is the array size its median is defined as:
 <p>%%